Everything you need to know about the Bavarian Forest for your next holiday with kids.

 Flora and fauna

-The Bavarian Forest is an inspiring landscape of peaceful rolling hills and rounded tree-covered peaks, interspersed with little-disturbed valleys and stretches of virgin woodland, providing a habitat for an endless list of species long since vanished from the rest of Central Europe.
-The region is home to deer, wild boar, fox, otter and countless bird species, and the harsh continental climate, long, snowy winters and substantial differences in altitude provide perfect conditions for eagle owls, Ural owls, ravens, otters, wood grouse, hazel grouse and three-toed woodpeckers.
-The thick forest, most of it mountain spruce, is criss-crossed by hundreds of kilometres of marked hiking, cycling and cross-country skiing trails, some of which now link up with a similar network across the border.
+The Bavarian Forest is an inspiring landscape of rolling hills and rounded tree-covered peaks, untouched valleys, and virgin woodland.
+No surprise then, that it is a habitat for an endless list of species long since vanished from the rest of Central Europe.
+The region is home to deer, wild boar, fox, otter and countless bird species.
+The harsh continental climate and long, snowy winters provide perfect conditions for eagle owls, Ural owls, ravens, otters, wood grouse, hazel grouse and three-toed woodpeckers.
+The thick forest, most of it mountain spruce, offers hundreds of kilometres of marked hiking, cycling and cross-country skiing trails.

-Because it’s such an insider tip, the region has seen few international tourists over the decades, and remains pretty traditional – part of the reason we love it!
-Traditional German garb, or Tracht, is widely worn, and the cuisine is deliciously hearty German fare.
+Because it’s such an insider tip, the region has seen few international tourists over the decades, and remains traditional.
+Part of the reason we love it!
+Traditional German Tracht is widely worn, and the cuisine is deliciously hearty Bavarian dishes.

 Hiking, cycling, and swimming